fieryhenry/bcedd/README.md

 ## Credits

-- The [PackPack Discord Bot](https://github.com/battlecatsultimate/PackPack) for the general cryptography algorithm needed
+- The [PackPack Discord Bot](https://github.com/battlecatsultimate/PackPack) for the old method of downloading data (aws stuff)

 ## How To Use